iamdb/hifi.rs/README.md

 Powered by [Qobuz](https://www.qobuz.com).
 Requires a paid subscription.
 This does not allow you to listen for free.

-Qobuz only officially supports Linux through the browser.
+Qobuz only officially supports Linux through the browser and has no officially supported API.
 There are ways of accessing Qobuz in Linux outside of the browser through third-party applications like Squeezelite and Roon.
 These apps are great, but I wanted something simpler that just focused on being able to quickly find and play an album inside the console.

-## Features
+## Player Features

 - [GStreamer](https://gstreamer.freedesktop.org/)-backed player
 - High resolution audio: Supports up to 24bit/192Khz (max quality Qobuz offers)